geospatialweb/SQL/README.md

 SQL
 ===

 A collection of 20 spatial queries and stored proceedures for MS SQL that I created when I worked for KFL&A Public Health in Kingston, Ontario on contract in 2010.
-It was kinda make-work projects but did I learn a ton.
+I worked on a number of interesting projects that allowed me to I learn a ton.
 Working with OGC-compliant datatypes and methods in a spatial database.
 Skills are transferable to PostGIS.

 One project was to determine how many people would be affected if a bomb was dropped on the Health Unit within varying buffer ranges using 2006 Census data such as Dissemination Areas.
 All calculations had to be determined by spatial query.